melpst/parking-calculator/README.md

 # Parking-calculator

 Parking-calculator is a set of APIs that calculate parking fee for each mall such as Paragon, Central World, and Central Ladprao.
+Note : I have included python codes within this project which could generate fee table for those malls.

 # Installation
 ```